-You may be able to claim tax relief if you use your own vehicle on business or for fuel you buy when you use a company car.
+You may be able to claim tax relief on fuel or electricity you use on business.

 You can’t claim for travelling to where you work, unless it’s a temporary place of work.

 Using your own vehicle

 If you use your own vehicle for business, you may be able to claim ‘Mileage Allowance Relief’.

 To work out how much tax relief you can claim, add up your business mileage for the tax year and multiply it by the approved mileage rates.

 If your employer doesn’t pay you a mileage allowance you can claim the full approved amount of Mileage Allowance Relief.